 The county health department website also encourages qualified individuals to check with their health care providers to see if there’s any vaccine available.

 Hillsborough County is also starting to distribute second doses of the COVID-19 vaccine.
 County officials say the vaccine appointment team is contacting residents to confirm their second shots.
 The second shots will be given at the original sites where the first doses of the vaccine were administered.

 Manatee County: Vaccine lottery open

 Manatee County is using a lottery system to register seniors for the vaccine.
-Only those 65 or older can get the vaccine and they have to be in Manatee County to get the second dose 28 days after the first shot.
+Only those 65 and older can get the vaccine.

 Seniors can pre-register by calling 311 or (941) 748-4501 Monday through Friday 8 a.m. to 5 p.m.
 Pre-registration to get into the waiting pool can also be done online 24/7.
 The open-ended registration system allows up to two people at a time to log on and join the standby pool.
 The county says anyone 65 and older who wants to be vaccinated needs to join the waiting pool list.

 When more vaccine doses are made available, the county says it will pull names from the pool using randomized selection.
-Representatives will then call those pre-registered seniors and help them book an appointment.
+Representatives will then call those pre-registered seniors and help them book an appointment time.